rendrop/EPBM_Bot/README.md

 * Login into EPBM, https://simak.ipb.ac.id/EPBMOnline/EPBM.
 * Choose course.
 * Open javascript console, Chrome (ctrl+shift+j), Firefox (ctrl+shift+k)
-* Copy the code from the JS (If you're a vocational student, use the "D3" script.
+* Copy the code from the JS (If you're a vocational student, use the "D3" script)
+* The "lazy" script is for those who wants to skip the counting part.
+It will rate 100 lecturers at most and will always choose "Setuju atau Sangat Setuju" randomly
 * and paste to console
 * count number of *dosen*/lecturers
 * rate them !
 (1,2,3)